binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

   1. AES-CCM.
 Counter with CBC-MAC (CCM) is a mode of operation for cryptographic block ciphers of 128 bits in length.
 It is an authenticated encryption algorithm designed to provide both authentication and confidentiality
   2. AES-OCB2.
 [Offset CodeBook (OCB)](https://en.wikipedia.org/wiki/OCB_mode) is also a mode of operation for cryptographic block ciphers of 128 bits in length.
 OCB2 is an authenticated encryption algorithm designed to provide both authentication and confidentiality.
 OCB1 didn't allow associated data to be included with the message.
 Integrity verification is now part of the decryption step with OCB2.
 GCM is similar to OCB, but GCM and CCM doesn't have any patents.
 Although exemptions have been granted, so that OCB can be used in software licensed under the GNU General Public License

   * Uses PBKDF2 for One way hashing of passwords.
-More details around password hashing in the [datastore Compromise](#web-applications-countermeasures-datastore-compromise) section.
+More details around password hashing in the [Datastore Compromise](#web-applications-countermeasures-datastore-compromise) section.
 * **Forge**
   * Source Code: [https://github.com/digitalbazaar/forge](https://github.com/digitalbazaar/forge)
   * NPM package: [https://www.npmjs.com/package/node-forge](https://www.npmjs.com/package/node-forge)